PieraSystems/SenseiAQ/README.md

 In some cases the device may be working but fails to communcate with SenseiAQ.
 If there's any other programs running that may be using communication ports, such as serial monitoring or logging software, it can prevent SenseiAQ from communicating with the device.
 Certain USB devices, such as IoT development boards, can also intefere with SenseiAQ's detection of the Piera/Canaree device.

 Try shutting down any programs and unplugging USB devices that could potentially be interfering, then unplug the Piera/Canaree device and restart SenseiAQ.
 With SenseiAQ running, plug the device in again and wait up to a minute for it to start communicating.

+If you're using an IPS sensor with SenseiAQ and data isn't showing up in the cloud, please check your firewall settings.
+SenseiAQ uses port 8883 (MQTT) to send data to Azure IoT Hub, and may need to be whitelisted in some cases.